-As we begin the last quarter of the year, you're either hustling your ass off to reach your end-of-year goals or stressing about how you're going to reach your end-of-year goals.
+As we push along into Q3 and look ahead to Q4, you're either hustling your ass off to reach your end-of-year goals or stressing about how you're going to reach your end-of-year goals.

 Well, stop stressing.
 Stop running yourself ragged too.
 Instead, learn to leverage the power of buying triggers to grow smarter in Q4.

 The New Rule Of Sales & Marketing: The 95-5 Rule

 According to the 95-5 Rule outlined in "How B2B Brands Grow", 95% of your potential customers are not ready to buy.
 You can spend chunks of time and money getting in front of them, but they're not going to take action until they're ready and there's a need.

 However, it is possible to reach the other 5% without wasting a bunch of money running ads on Facebook or Google.

 How?
 By leveraging buying triggers.

 Buying triggers are simply events, changes, or disruptions that present an opportunity for businesses to serve their customers.